almereyda/awesome-starred/README.md

 - [pitgrap/time-tracking-app](https://github.com/pitgrap/time-tracking-app) - Simple automatic time tracking app
 - [stoplightio/elements](https://github.com/stoplightio/elements) - Build beautiful, interactive API Docs with embeddable React or Web Components, powered by OpenAPI and Markdown.
 - [streetwriters/notesnook](https://github.com/streetwriters/notesnook) - A fully open source & end-to-end encrypted note taking alternative to Evernote.
 - [MaxLeiter/Drift](https://github.com/MaxLeiter/Drift) - Drift is a self-hostable Gist and paste service.
-Built with Next.js 13.
+Built with Next.js 13 and React Server Components.
 - [rubensworks/solid-react-graphql-ld.js](https://github.com/rubensworks/solid-react-graphql-ld.js) - ♻️ React components and hooks for building Solid apps with GraphQL-LD
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [nhost/nhost](https://github.com/nhost/nhost) - The Open Source Firebase Alternative with GraphQL.